A-amon/Shortly/README.md

 But it will probably take a while before I get used to it. 😂

 ## JS
-Another project, comes another chance at improving my functional programming in JS! 😁 It's still very far from being "clean code" tho.
+Another project, comes another chance at improving my functional programming in JS! 😁